Nothing beats those weekend getaways from Singapore, away from all the hustle and bustle!

 How To Get To Tinggi Island From Singapore:

-- The most convenient way is to take a private car service all the way to Tanjung Leman Jetty.
+- The most convenient way is to take a private car service (recommend SGMYTAXI) all the way to Tanjung Leman Jetty.
 Because buses do not stop at this jetty!

 - Next, take your resort’s speedboat transfer to the island.
 The ride takes ~45 minutes.